This is the EASIEST Beef Stir Fry recipe, with a 2-ingredient stir fry sauce. You likely already have all the ingredients you need, too!

 - I get all my grass-fed beef from Butcher Box, conveniently delivered to me frozen so I always have steak on hand!

-- Use these Ziploc bag holders if you're marinating the steak ahead of time
+- Use these Ziploc bag holders if you're marinating the steak ahead of time.

-The Easiest Beef Stir Fry
+Easy Beef Stir Fry Recipe

 Ingredients